CCorfield/Torch-parallel-nccl-MPS-Example/README.md

-# Using Torch-parallel-nccl-MPS for multi-process, multi-GPU training
+# Using Torch, parallel, nccl, & MPS for multi-process, multi-GPU training

 ## Abstract
 This documentation outlines how to do multi-process, multi-GPU neural-net training from within the Torch toolkit.